wagenadl/notedeln/docs/source/userguide.rst

 Footnote
 ----------

+.. [#f1] As for other imported content, the video object on the page
+         is an archival copy of the video file stored within the notebook, not a mere link to the original file.

-.. [#f1] If the link is a web page, the saved pdf is as it would
+.. [#f2] If the link is a web page, the saved pdf is as it would
          be saved by the “Chromium” browser.
 Many websites generate pdf output that is somewhat different from how they appear in a browser.
 For a visually true snapshot of a website, taking a screenshot and pasting that into NotedELN is more accurate.

-.. [#f2] If the link is not a web page but some other file type, the
+.. [#f3] If the link is not a web page but some other file type, the
          file is downloaded and archived, and NotedELN will attempt to create a thumbnail.
 Currently, this only works for pdf files.